NHMRC CRE: Population Health Research on Electromagnetic Energy

-- CRE PRESEE researcher Dr Geza Benke comments on the roll-out telecommunication “small cell boxes” in residential areas in Sydney.
+- CRE PRESEE researcher Dr Geza Benke comments on the roll-out of telecommunication 'small cell boxes' in residential areas in Sydney.

-- Dr Geza Benke was interviewed by ABC's Media Watch to comment on the "Wi-Fried" episode which aired on 16th February on ABC's Catalyst program which reopened the debate on whether wifi-enabled devices could be harmful to our health.
+- Dr Geza Benke was interviewed by ABC's Media Watch to comment on the 'Wi-fried' episode which aired on 16 February 2016 on ABC's Catalyst program which reopened the debate on whether wifi-enabled devices could be harmful to our health.
 Click here to view the full article.

-- We asked five experts: should mobile phones be banned in schools?
+- On The Conversation: 'Should mobile phones be banned in schools?
+We asked five experts'

 - PRESEE Associate Investigator and Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) health services assistant director, Dr Ken Karipidis told The New Daily the agency had recently recommended further research into 5G networks.
-To read the full article, click here.
+Read the full article here.

 Research collaboration visit